British Approved Names

 - pharmacological action / medicinal use;

-Key features also included with the BAN 2012 publication are guidelines for the construction of pharmaceutical trademarks (also known as invented names) and a guide to the systematic chemical nomenclature system.
+Key features also included within the BAN 2012 publication are guidelines for the construction of pharmaceutical trademarks (also known as invented names) and a guide to the systematic chemical nomenclature system.

 The BAN 2012 publication is an essential reference resource for those working on producing technical pharmaceutical documentation, including those in regulatory affairs.
 It helps to ensure compliance with non-proprietary names and consistency of systematic chemical names.
 It is an important reference material for anyone involved in the pharmaceutical industry to verify molecular and graphic formulae and to ascertain the correct pronunciation of names.